 Ada has no preference rules to resolve ambiguities of calls on primitive operations of tagged types.
-Hence the related vulnerability documented in ISO/IEC TR 24772-1:2019 subclause 6.41 does not apply to Ada.
+Hence the related vulnerability documented in ISO/IEC 24772-1:2022 subclause 6.41 does not apply to Ada.

-- Follow the mitigation mechanisms of subclause 6.41.5 of ISO/IEC TR 24772-1:2019. - Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent. - Specify the aspect specifications aspect Pre'Class and aspect Post'Class when a primitive operation is initially defined, to indicate the properties of inputs that any overridings shall accept (ISO/IEC 8652:2012 clause 6.1.1), and the properties of outputs that any overridings shall produce.
+- Follow the mitigation mechanisms of subclause 6.41.5 of ISO/IEC 24772-1:2022. - Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent. - Specify aspect Pre'Class and aspect Post'Class aspects when a primitive operation is initially defined, to indicate the properties of inputs that any overridings shall accept, and the properties of outputs that any overridings shall produce.

-6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]
+6.42 Violations of the Liskov substitution principle or the contract model [BLP]

-This vulnerability generally does apply to Ada, but is mitigated by the language concepts of specified and enforced pre- and postconditions of methods.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.42 applies to Ada.
+The vulnerabilities may be mitigated by the use of language concepts of specified/enforced pre- and postconditions of methods.

-When defining one type as a descendant of another and overriding existing primitive operations of the ancestor type, the Liskov Substitution Principle (LSP) argues for ensuring that the important properties of the operations are preserved in the descendant types, according to the rules of behavioral subtyping.
-In Ada, this can be enforced by specifying these properties using the aspect specifications Pre'Class and Post'Class, when the operation is first defined, to define the relevant pre- and postconditions (respectively) which are to apply to the operations and any overridings.
-Run-time checks will be provided by the Ada implementation on all calls of these operations and their overridings, to verify that the inputs provided by the caller satisfy the required preconditions, and that the outputs produced by the operation satisfy the required postconditions.
-Ada allows these aspect specifications to be refined in overridings, but only in ways that are consistent with LSP, meaning that the effective class-wide preconditions can only be relaxed in overridings, never made more stringent, and the effective class-wide postconditions can only be tightened, never made looser.
-This ensures that if a caller is reaching an operation of a descendant type while being only aware of the Pre'Class and Post'Class aspects of an ancestor operation, any input that satisfies the ancestor Pre'Class will still satisfy the descendant effective Pre'Class, and any output that satisfies the descendant effective Post'Class will also satisfy the ancestor's Post'Class.
+When defining one type as a descendant of another and overriding existing primitive operations of the ancestor type, the Liskov Substitution Principle (LSP) argues for ensuring that the important properties of the operations are preserved in the descendant types, according to the rules of behavioural subtyping.
+In Ada, this can be enforced by specifying these properties using the Pre'Class and Post'Class aspects when the operation is first defined, to define the relevant preand postconditions (respectively) which are to apply to the operations and any overridings.
+Runtime checks will be provided by the Ada implementation on all calls of these operations and their overridings, to verify that the inputs provided by the caller satisfy the required preconditions, and that the outputs produced by the operation satisfy the required postconditions.
+Ada allows these aspects to be refined in overridings, but only in ways that are consistent with LSP, meaning that the effective class-wide preconditions can only be relaxed in overridings, never made more stringent, and the effective class-wide postconditions can only be tightened, never made looser.
+This ensures that if a caller is reaching an operation of a descendant type while being only aware of the Pre' Class and Post' Class aspects of an ancestor operation, any input that satisfies the ancestor Pre' Class will still satisfy the descendant effective Pre' Class, and any output that satisfies the descendant effective Post' Class will also satisfy the ancestor's Post' Class.

-- Follow the mitigation mechanisms of subclause 6.42.5 of ISO/IEC TR 24772-1:2019. - Specify Pre'Class and Post'Class for all primitive operations of tagged types.
+- Follow the mitigation mechanisms of subclause 6.42.5 of ISO/IEC 24772-1:2022. - Specify Pre' Class and Post' Class for all primitive operations of tagged types.